 \autoref{fig:wavelet_attack_motivation}(a) shows an example of such an attack with small-magnitude noise.
 Visually, the image appears clean, yet it still disrupts the performance of the downstream compression model.
 To gain further insight into the behavior of the noise, we examine the wavelet coefficients of the attacked image in the high-frequency detail bands, shown in \autoref{fig:wavelet_attack_motivation}(c).
 These coefficients reveal that the noise is uniformly distributed, even in flat background regions.
 This suggests that high-frequency wavelet bands can serve as effective indicators of adversarial perturbations.

-Motivated by this observation, we propose a novel attack method that minimizes perturbation energy not only in the spatial domain but also in the multiscale frequency domain.
+\paragraph{Our contributions.} Motivated by this observation, we propose a novel attack method that minimizes perturbation energy not only in the spatial domain but also in the multiscale frequency domain.
 Our method injects subband-specific noise directly in the wavelet domain, guided by a nonlinear \emph{log--exp mapping} that adapts perturbations according to local coefficient magnitudes.
 As seen in \autoref{fig:wavelet_attack_motivation}(b, d), our method preserves the appearance of both the image and its wavelet signature, enabling stealthier and more effective attacks.

-Our contributions can be summarized as follows: \begin{itemize} \itemsep{0pt} \parsep{0pt} \parskip{0pt} \topsep{0pt} \item \textbf{Wavelet-Domain Multiscale Attack:} We introduce a novel adversarial attack in the wavelet domain that preserves imperceptibility in both spatial and frequency representations (\autoref{fig:dwt_explanation}).
-Perturbations are applied via a nonlinear \emph{log--exp mapping} that adaptively modulates noise according to the local wavelet energy, preserving salient features while targeting weak or flat regions (\autoref{sec:wavelet-perturbations}). \item \textbf{Comprehensive Evaluation:} We evaluate our attack on texture-diverse images from Kodak, CLIC, and DIV2K datasets (detailed in~\autoref{sec:mean_entropy}).
-Across Cheng2020-Anchor, Cheng2020-Attention, and LIC-TCM models, T-MLA consistently attains reconstruction PSNR around 24--26~dB under strict stealth constraints of 50--55~dB PSNR at the input (\autoref{fig:combined_figures}(a)). \item \textbf{Ablation Studies and Calibration:} We compare additive, spatial non-linear, and multiscale non-linear attacks across three NIC models (\autoref{tab:model_comparison}), analyze how image characteristics affect attack success (\autoref{sec:mean_entropy}), and report absolute reconstruction PSNR.
+Our specific contributions are: \begin{itemize} \itemsep{0pt} \parsep{0pt} \parskip{0pt} \topsep{0pt} \item \textbf{Wavelet-Domain Multiscale Attack:} We propose a novel, frequency-aware attack framework tailored for NIC.
+Unlike standard additive perturbations, our method employs a multiscale \emph{log--exp mapping} that adapts noise energy to the local magnitude of wavelet coefficients.
+This design specifically targets the vulnerabilities of entropy models in NIC by hiding perturbations within the natural frequency statistics of the image, thereby achieving high stealth in both spatial and spectral domains (\autoref{sec:wavelet-perturbations}). \item \textbf{Comprehensive Evaluation:} We evaluate our attack on texture-diverse images from Kodak, CLIC, and DIV2K datasets (detailed in~\autoref{sec:mean_entropy}).
+Across Cheng2020-Anchor, Cheng2020-Attention~\cite{cheng2020}, and LIC-TCM~\cite{liu2023tcm} models, T-MLA consistently attains reconstruction PSNR around 24--26~dB under strict stealth constraints of 50--55~dB PSNR at the input (\autoref{fig:psnr_tradeoff}). \item \textbf{Ablation Studies and Calibration:} We compare additive, spatial non-linear, and multiscale non-linear attacks across three NIC models (\autoref{tab:model_comparison}), analyze how image characteristics affect attack success (\autoref{sec:mean_entropy}), and report absolute reconstruction PSNR.
 We further discuss the robustness of NIC models (\autoref{sec:results_and_discussion}). \end{itemize}